top of page

 Creating Inclusive Schools & Communities in NZ.
 The Inclusive Education Action Group (IEAG) advocates for real change in the education system.
 They promote knowledge, attitudes, policies and practices that facilitate inclusive education so all children, young people and adults, including those with disabilities, have equal opportunities to learn, belong, and flourish in their local, regular, educational setting.

-United Nations Convention on the Rights of Persons with Disabilities
+UN Convention on the Rights of Persons with Disabilities

 The CRPD is an international Human Rights treaty of the United Nations, intended to protect the rights and dignity of persons with disabilities.
 It is aimed at protecting the dignity of persons with disabilities and ensuring their equal treatment under the law including the right to health services, education and employment.